infer-actively/pymdp/README.md

 ## Getting started / pedagogical materials

+For a gentle, pedagogical introduction to active inference in discrete state-spaces, we recommend starting with two tutorial notebooks hosted on Google Colab, that provide a step-by-step walkthrough of simulating active inference agents in partially-observed Markov Decision Processes (POMDPs).

+The first notebook [**Introduction to Active Inference and Grid-world**](https://colab.research.google.com/drive/1m9Hhd7GnJEsbMrKf5khCh3EQnbjoCahw?usp=sharing) relies only on `numpy` and some plotting libraries.
+The purpose of this tutorial is to give a pedagogical overview of active inference, and a technical introduction to representing Categorical distributions (both marginal and conditional) with multidimensional `numpy` arrays.

+The second notebook [**Simulating active inference from scratch**](https://colab.research.google.com/drive/13XfDDh2m-nHf8I_BPbQHhwUGxPgQLpjv?usp=sharing) walks the user through the construction of a generative model through the `A`, `B`, `C`, and `D` arrays - the key Categorical distributions that characterize an active inference agent's "mind".
+The notebook also goes through the mathematical operations (both formally and in code) required to perform inference and planning in a simple gridworld navigation task.

+Special thanks to [Beren Millidge](https://github.com/BerenMillidge) and [Daphne Demekas](https://github.com/daphnedemekas) for their help in constructing these tutorials, which were originally based on a set of tutorial notebooks written by [Alec Tschantz](https://github.com/alec-tschantz).

 The highest level API that `pymdp` currently offers is the `Agent()` class - this is a class whose methods abstract the core mathematical operations involved in active inference, which are lower level libraries within `pymdp` (e.g. `pymdp.inference`).

-For an illustrative tutorial on how to instantiate and use an `Agent()`, we recommend going through the Jupyter notebooks in the `pymdp/examples/` folder - the `gridworld_tutorial_1.ipynb` notebook and the `gridworld_tutorial_2.ipynb` notebooks are a good place to start.
-Special thanks to [Beren Millidge](https://github.com/BerenMillidge) and [Daphne Demekas](https://github.com/daphnedemekas) for their help constructing the gridworld tutorials, which were originally based on a set of tutorial notebooks written by [Alec Tschantz](https://github.com/alec-tschantz).
+For an illustrative tutorial on how to instantiate and use an `Agent()`, we recommend going through the Jupyter notebooks in the `pymdp/examples/` folder - the `agent_demo.ipynb` notebook and the `tmaze_demo.ipynb` notebooks are a good place to start for tutorials related to using the agent.

 In order to go through these pedagogical materials (which are not included if you `pip install` the package), we recommend following these steps: